felipeescallon/MIT6S191/Lab3/readme.md

+# Reinforcement Learning (RL):

-My solution to the "TO-DO" exercises for Part 1 and 2 of Lab3
+My solution to the "TO-DO" exercises for Part 1 of Lab3

+It has been applied to two cases:

+- CartPole
+- Pong game